billfienberg/contribution-list/README.md

 #### Problem

-As a developer who has a handful of typos and grammatical errors in open source documentation, I want to see a list of all the repos that I've contributed to, along with how many stars all those repos have, so I can "measure" the reach of my impact.
+As a developer who has fixed a handful of typos and grammatical errors in open source documentation, I want to see a list of all the repos that I've contributed to, along with how many stars all those repos have, so I can "measure" the reach of my impact.

 #### Solution